 Furthermore, several states and other community based organizations offer help to refugees who have recently entered the United States.
 There is no shortage of resources to help new refugees find people from their culture, a job, or any other services they need to adjust to their new life in the United States.
 If the website above does not help enough, states and local communities will know of organizations that provide such assistance.

 Limitations on Refugee Status

 Certain groups of people are not able to apply for refugee status.
 First, if you have ordered, assisted, or in any way participated in the persecution of others, you will not be able to gain refugee status.
 Sometimes this provision is defined very broadly, so if you have had any contact with a rebel or terrorist group in your country, you may stand accused of this even if you feel you did not help with any persecution.
 Secondly, people who have been offered some type of permanent residence in another country where they do not fear persecution are not eligible to apply for refugee status.
 Third, immediate relatives of U.S. citizens typically are not permitted to apply for refugee status in the United States.
 An immediate relative, in this instance, is defined as a spouse, parent, or young, unmarried child of a U.S. citizen.
 If you are an immediate relative of a U.S. citizen, you can apply for a family based Green Card.

-At the New York Human Rights Committee, we are highly skilled in US refugee and asylum law.
+We are highly skilled in US refugee and asylum law.
 We have helped people from all over the world fleeing persecution to gain protection in the US.
 Our attorneys, translators and support staff will work with you individually to give you the best chance of success possible.
 We know how difficult and heart wrenching the refugee and asylum process can be, and we will be with you every step of the way.